USRSE/usrse.github.io/_events/2023/2023-04-funder-talk-series.md

 **Lori A. J. Scott-Sheldon, PhD**<br>
 Program Chief, Data Science and Emerging Methodologies in HIV<br>
 Division of AIDS Research<br>
-National Institute of Mental Health
+National Institute of Mental Health<br>
+National Institutes Of Health

 Lori Scott-Sheldon is the Chief of Data Science and Emerging Methodologies in HIV in the Division of AIDS (DAR) at the National Institute of Mental Health (NIMH).